OI-OS/OI-MARM-Systems/OI.md

 ### What Changed

 - ✅ **STDIO Support:** New `server_stdio.py` using FastMCP (OI-OS fork)
-- ✅ **All 18 Tools:** All tools converted from FastAPI routes to FastMCP tools
+- ✅ **All 19 Tools:** All tools converted from FastAPI routes to FastMCP tools
 - ✅ **Core Logic Reused:** All business logic preserved from original server
 - ✅ **No FastAPI Dependency:** Removed FastAPI/uvicorn for STDIO compatibility

+### Installation Note

+**Current Status:** The `oi install` command will clone the repository and apply intent mappings, but may require manual connection step due to server command auto-detection limitations.
+If install fails at connection, use the manual connection steps below.

 ---